Avoid a moldy crawl space that could Protect Your Home from a Moldy Crawl Space

 Surface mold fungi will cause cosmetic discoloration only, and it will not significantly damage the structural strength of the wood.
 This mold can simply be cleaned off the surface.

 Decay fungi will darken and shrink the wood, leading to severe structural damage to the wood and the eventual crumbling and decomposition of the wood overall.
-Wood with decay fungi looks soggy and spongy.
 This cannot simply be cleaned off, and replacement of damaged wood may be necessary.

-One other variety of wood-damaging fungi is dry rot, also known as brown rot and cubical rot.
-As displayed in the photo above, wood damage from this kind of rot is shown as deteriorating the wood into small squares or rectangles.
+Also known as brown rot or cubical rot, dry rot causes wood to deteriorate into small squares or rectangles.
 Often mistaken for termite damage because of its appearance, this is an extremely damaging type of fungi.